 My general rule of thumb is that if you can’t deal adequately with all symptoms in an airplane using the products listed above and any prescribed by your doctor, you should probably postpone your trip.
 If you do decide to fly with a child who is ill, expect them to be clingy and whiney and lathargic and difficult for the whole flight.

 Travel insurance is a relief in such situations; check your policy.
+If you don’t have one yet, try AXA Travel Insurance for a quote.

 Be prepared: pack your first aid kit for long-haul flights with children